mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 simplifications" that will allow us to make this calculation.

 **1. Enumerate possible microstates.** We begin by making a drastic coarse-graining of the bacterial genome.
-For us a genome is simply made of boxes where the RNAP can bind.
+For us a genome is simply made out of boxes where the RNAP can bind.
 We imagine that there is a single site where RNAP can bind specifically--the promoter of interest.
 There are also $N_{NS} \approx 5\times 10^6$ non-specific binding sites, one per basepair (bp) in the genome.
 We ignore the fact that the RNAP footprint when it binds to the genome is roughly 30 bp.
 This assumption is valid if the number of available RNAP